sasubruns/crea-assignment/task1/README.md

 For this problem I'm making the assumption that a front-end UI that enables users to edit criteria is already in place, since this task is about infrastructure.
 I'm also not very experienced in front-end development, so describing how to build such a UI would require some guesswork on my part.
 Hopefully you can forgive me.

-For both possible solutions, alert criteria setup by each user should be stored in a database table.
+For both possible solutions, alert criteria that users have setup should be stored in a database table.
 Let's imagine a scenario where the user can customize a minimum and maximum shipment size and a destination country that should trigger an alert.
 The alert criteria table will have the following schema:

 ```(user_id, min_shipment_size, max_shipment_size, destination)```